 - Green typically means that something passed inspection and has been accepted.

-As an auditor, once I have verified that product is adequately identified and segregated, then I look to see how nonconformities are dispositioned.
+As an auditor, once I have verified that the product is adequately identified and segregated, then I look to see how nonconformities are dispositioned.
 That is the subject of a future blog.
-If you have a quarantine area that is bursting with rejected components and incorrectly built product, you need to read our next blog (http://bit.ly/MDA-Blog) about control of nonconforming materials.
+If you have a quarantine area that is bursting with rejected components and incorrectly built products, you need to read our next blog (http://bit.ly/MDA-Blog) about the control of nonconforming materials.